COVID-19: How well-protected was the medical profession?

 Medical professionals reported high levels of satisfaction with the vaccination programme and were rightly prioritised given their occupational exposure to COVID-19.

-Some groups more commonly reported difficulties in accessing their first vaccination, particularly junior doctors, GP locums, medical students who were not yet deployed and doctors working in private practice.
+Some groups more commonly reported difficulties in accessing their first vaccination, particularly resident doctors, GP locums, medical students who were not yet deployed and doctors working in private practice.

 In some cases, non-patient-facing staff and management were able to book and receive their vaccine before patient-facing staff, which was an understandable source of frustration for some.